North Carolina Recording Laws: Consent Rules and Penalties

 Can I Record My Ex-Spouse or Co-Parent?

-- Consider how recordings may be viewed by North Carolina family courts
+- Consider how recordings may be viewed by North Carolina family courts, which prioritize the best interests of the child

 Can I Use a Dashcam in North Carolina?